According to The Centers for Disease Control and Prevention (CDC):

 Most experts believe that flu viruses spread mainly by droplets made when people with flu cough, sneeze or talk.
 These droplets can land in the mouths or noses of people who are nearby.
 Less often, a person might also get flu by touching a surface or object that has flu virus on it and then touching their own mouth, eyes or possibly their nose.

 Vaccinations on UM-Flint Campus

 Vaccination is one of the best ways to protect yourself from the flu.
 If you have not already received a flu shot, health authorities encourage you to get one although it is always best to check with your personal health care provider first.

 On campus, shots are available for all students, faculty, and staff at the Urban Health and Wellness Center in the William S. White Building.
 The cost is $25, or if you are covered under the Genesee Health plan, the shot is free.
 Please schedule an appointment by calling 810-424-5269 or walk-ins are welcome Monday through Friday from 9am-11am and 1:30pm-3:30pm.

 If you are off campus and would like to get a shot, please contact your health care provider, your local county health department, or visit a nearby pharmacy.

-Additional Resources - These are links to county, state and national health agencies’ web sites with useful information for understanding influenza as well as staying healthy
+Additional Resources - Links to county, state and national health agencies’ with useful information about influenza, and staying healthy